SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/resetting-labels.md

 # Reset labels

-If you have changed any labels and want to return to the default settings for one or more of them, do as follows:
+If you have changed any labels and want to return to the default settings for one or more:

 [!include[Go to Options](includes/open-options.md)]